jholleran/calvingcamerareviews/about.md

 bg-img: about-bg.jpg
 ---

 This site is dedicated to providing the best free information about Calving Camera Systems.
 It describes all the different types of Calving Camera Systems that are available and offers advice on which system you can use.
-With this information we hope that it will provide you with assistance, and guidance to install, and configure a Calving Camera System of you own.
+All the different types of Camera Systems will also be reviewed and compared to help you make desicion on the best system that is right for you.
+With this information we hope that it will provide you with assistance, and guidance to install, configure, and run a Calving Camera System of your own.

-All the information on this site is free.
+All the information on this site is free and is a working progress.
+We will be adding more and more information to this site going forward.

-If you have and questions about any of the content, or would like to give some feeback about how this site could be improved then please don't hesitate to [contact me](#contact).
+If you have and questions about any of the content, or would like to give some feeback about how this site could be improved then please don't hesitate to [contact me](/contact).